paulinechin/resendPC/readme.md

 [Verify your domain](https://resend.com/domains)

 ## Install
-Install resend Node.js SDK using your CLI.
+Install Resend Node.js SDK using your CLI.

 ```
 npm install resend
 ```

-While you can use generate HTML emails, it is recommended that you use ReactEmails for ease of development.
+While you can generate HTML emails, it is recommended that you use ReactEmails for ease of development.

 Add react email to your project.
 ```